MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 In addition to instructions, examples serve as another effective way to guide the AI.
 If you have questions that your AI skill often receives, or questions that require complex joins, consider adding examples for them.

-For example, the question **How many active customers did we have June 1st, 2013** generates some valid SQL.
+For example, the question **How many active customers did we have June 1st, 2013** generates some valid SQL, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/active-customer-ai-skill-first-question.png" alt-text="Screenshot showing the first example AI skill active customer count question." lightbox="./media/ai-skill-scenario/active-customer-ai-skill-first-question.png":::